 What is the adoption process?

 We accept applications for adoption through our website.
 After the application is submitted, a volunteer will contact the potential adopter to conduct a home visit.
 When we identify a match, the family and the dog will have the chance to meet and interact.
 If the match is agreed upon by both FRR and the family, an adoption contract will be completed and the family will take the dog home.
 The adoption donation varies based on the age of the dog.
-Learn more about it by going here.
+Learn more by clicking the button below.